 As things stand, Star Citizen's total funding is at $195 million and counting, which is really mind boggling.
 Probably even more so considering that the game seems to be stuck in a perpetual development loop, with little light at the end of the tunnel.

-To be fair though, Cloud Imperium Games and Roberts Space Industries did finally provide something resembling a fixed date, as they said at CitizenCon 2948 that they'll have Squadron 42 roadmap in December.
+To be fair though, Cloud Imperium Games and Roberts Space Industries did something resembling a fixed date, as they said at CitizenCon 2948 that they'll have Squadron 42 roadmap in December.
 The company also announced a new planet, with a new city, both playable, even though they weren't short of technical difficulties while on the stage.

 Star Citizen's developer didn't miss a chance to introduce new content to a yet-to-be finished game, rolling out a transport ship for the thick of the action dubbed the Valkyrie 2498.